darklang/docs/docs/tutorials/create-external-api-call.md

 In this Tutorial, we'll send the Daily Report we created to Airtable, so other team members can see it.

+If you don't feel like setting up an Airtable account, this step can be safely skipped, and you can continue to the [final step](./complete-first-application).

 1. Set up Airtable (~10 minutes).

 - Go to [Airtable](https://airtable.com) and create a new base.